 We define a domain $D$ as a combination of input and output spaces and an associated probability distribution: $(X,Y,p_D)$.
-In the simplest case, there is a source domain $S$ with enough data to build a reliable learner, and we aim to generalize to a different target domain $T$ for which there is limited knowledge.
+In the simplest case, there is a source domain $S$ with enough data to build a reliable learner, and our aim is to generalize to a different target domain $T$ for which there is limited knowledge.
 In this paper, we consider the situation in which both domains share input and output spaces, meaning that they have the same dimensionality and live in the same space, but data come from different probability distributions $p_S$ and $p_T$ .\\

 From the ML point of view, the problem we are interested in is risk minimization in the target domain, given a set of data $(x_i,y_i)\sim p_S(x,y)$ from the source distribution (following notation from \cite{kouw2018introduction}).
 Although the formulation is valid for a general output space $Y$, we will restrict ourselves to binary classification.
 In this setting, we would like to find the best learner $h^\star$, defined as the one with minimum expected loss $l$ under the target distribution, $h^\star = arg\underset{h\in \mathcal{H}}{min} R_T(h)$, where $h$ is any learner included in a given hypothesis space $\mathcal{H}$.
-The expression for the risk includes a term $p_T(x_i,y_i)$, that represents the probability of the source samples under the target distribution (Eq. \ref{eq:risk}, left hand side).\\
+The expression for the risk includes a term $p_T(x_i,y_i)$, that represents the probability of the source samples under the target distribution (Eq. \ref{eq:risk}, left-hand side).\\